moby/moby/docs/sources/project/software-req-win.md

 ## Get the Docker repository

-In this step, you start a Git `bash` terminal and get the Docker source code from Github.
+In this step, you start a Git `bash` terminal and get the Docker source code from GitHub.

 1. Locate the **Git Bash** program and start it.